The Origins

 Laura Schemitsch (she/her)

-Laura found her passion for immigration and refugee law in 2017 when she joined Capital Rainbow Refuge, a private sponsorship group that brings LGBTQIA2S+ refugees to Ottawa.
+Laura found her passion for immigration and refugee law in 2017 when she joined Capital Rainbow Refuge, a private sponsorship group that brings LGBTQIA2S+ asylum seekers to Ottawa.
 Laura completed her articling placement at Gerami Law PC, a boutique immigration and refugee law firm in Ottawa between August 2019 and June 2020 and was hired back as an immigration and refugee lawyer.
-Laura moved to British Columbia in June 2020 and worked remotely for Gerami Law PC until November 2021.
-From November 2021 until June 2023, Laura practiced immigration and refugee law with Race and Company LLP in Whistler, BC.
+Laura moved to British Columbia in June 2020 with her family and transferred her law licence to B.C..
+She worked in the Sea to Sky region until starting at Heron Law Offices in June 2023.

-When Laura is not working she enjoys exploring the outdoors, dancing, crafting and her community work.
+When Laura is not working she enjoys exploring the outdoors, dancing, crafting and her volunteer work.

 Community Involvement